JuliaCloud/AWS.jl/doc/ec2_simple.md

 -  `hostuser`, `dir` and `tunnel` are as defined in the julia builtin `addprocs`
 - set `use_public_dnsname` to true if you are creating a julia cluster from a julia session outside of EC2 - for example, from your laptop.
+- `workers_per_instance=n` results in 'n' workers being started on each instance.
+If unspecified(or 0), `n` is taken to be the number of
+  CPU cores on the machine and an equal number of processes are started on the node.

 #### ec2_start